 3. Can the City of Fishers halt the installation of 5G in our community?
 No, the City’s regulatory authority with respect to the deployment of 5G infrastructure is largely preempted by federal law.
 City of Fishers cannot regulate wireless telecommunication.
 The City and all local governments, are required to comply with Federal Communications Commission (FCC) regulations.
 All wireless devices installed in the City of Fishers must meet all FCC regulatory requirements.

+Because of federal law, the City of Fishers cannot even entertain concerns about the health and safety of 5G.
 However, the City of Fishers can request that a proposed 5G tower location be adjusted so it is more pleasing to nearby residents.
 The City of Fishers has already made those requests to providers (like Verizon, AT&T, etc.) to improve locations to be most thoughtful to neighbors.
 The locations are initially proposed by the providers for technology needs and service coverage.

 The Federal Communications Commission (FCC) has already deemed 5G to not to be a safety/health hazard.
 Therefore, the City of Fishers can’t overturn the FCC’s findings.
 To learn more about 5G safety, visit City of Fishers’ “Is It Safe” webpage